hubcity/drawdowncalc_app/README.md

-# Firebase Studio
+# DrawdownCalc_Web

-This is a NextJS starter in Firebase Studio.
+This project serves as the frontend at [DrawdownCalc](https://www.drawdowncalc.com)

-To get started, take a look at src/app/page.tsx.
+It started as a NextJS starter in Firebase Studio.
+An embarrassing amount of this project has been written with the help of various AI agents.